doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     }
 }
 ```
 For every collection in the DB that has an autoincrement field, there is an entry in the `__schema__` collection.
 Running `manage.py migrate` automatically creates these entries.
-There are 3 ways to use Djongo with an existing DB
+There are 3 approaches to use Djongo with an existing DB.

 ### Zero risk

-1. Start with an empty DB
+1. Start with an empty DB.
-2. In `models.py` define your models in Django, exactly the same as the fields in existing DB.
+2. Define your models in the `models.py` file, if you have not already done so.
+The models and model fields have to be exactly the same, as the fields in the existing DB.
 3. Run `manage.py makemigarations <app_name>` followed by `manage.py migrate`.
-At the end of this step, your empty DB should have a `__schema__` collection as well as other collections defined in your model.py
+At the end of this step, your empty DB should have a `__schema__` collection, and other collections defined in the `model.py` file.
-4. Copy all data from existing db to new db
+4. Copy all data from the existing DB to the new DB.
-5. In `__schema__` collection make sure the `seq` number is incremented to the latest value.
-This should correspond to the copied data set.
+5. In `__schema__` collection make sure that the `seq` number is incremented to the latest value.
+This should correspond to the document count for each model.
+For example, if your model has 15 entries (15 documents in the DB), then `seq` should be set as 15.

 In case your seq number is not the latest value you run the risk of **overwriting** an existing entry with the new entry.
-But since you have a backup copy you are okay.
+But since you have a backup, you are okay.

 ### Medium risk

-If you don't want to create a new DB then follow step 1 to 3 as above followed by step 5.
-In step 4:
+If you do not want to create a new DB.

+1. Start with an empty DB.
+You can always delete this later.
+2. Same as before.
+3. Same as before.
-4. Copy the `__schema__` collection from the new DB to the existing DB
+4. Copy the `__schema__` collection from the new DB to the existing DB.
+5. Same as before.

-If you get step 5 wrong you may lose some data.
-You can delete the DB created in step 1.
+You can now delete the DB created in step 1.

 ### High risk